Need a hand? Here's how to pack for your Vegas Vacation

 When packing for Vegas, it's important to keep your own to-do list in mind... not someone else's.
 Don't bring a bunch of fancy dresses if you're going to be sight-seeing, hanging out with other Cheapos in dive bars and hiking all weekend.
 (Seriously, you're going hiking all weekend?)
 Pack for your most likely occasions, people.

-Of course if you're planning on going to a nightclub or even stepping foot near the Bellagio, you're going to want to bring dressy shoes, but do not let those be your only shoes.
+Of course if you're planning on going to a nightclub or even stepping foot near one of the luxury hotels like Aria (on the Strip), you're going to want to bring dressy shoes, but do not let those be your only shoes.
 Generally, people do a lot more walking than they anticipated they would.
 No hotel on the Vegas Strip is as close as it looks.
 It's a good idea to bring more than one pair of shoes, something ultra chic and something like a sneak(er)...
 Okay, we'll work on that one.
+Sandals for pool-side.